Andrewdhope/R/apportionment/Artificial_Scarcity/markdown/problem.md

 The variance between the most-represented and least-represented states lessens the level of congressional influence for the citizens of some small states.

-Both this national average, and the variance between state-level averages are **guaranteed** to expand under the current system of apportionment.
+Both the national average, and the variance between state-level averages are **guaranteed** to expand under the current system of apportionment.
 Over time, House members will become more expensive to access, and the gap between the most-represented and least-represented states will widen.